RocketPartners/liftck-terraform-eu/README.md

 Infrastucture for *eu-west-1* is defined as code via **Terraform** (TF).
 We are currently standing up & testing resources in the **circlek-development** account.
 Once testing is complete we will start deploying into **cirlcek-production** in region *eu-west-1*.

+## Branching Strategy

+For each developer working on infrastructure they must create their own branch '*dev-fulano*'.
+This ensure that the developer working on infrastructure has the most up-to-date TF.
+Onced branched off you can create your own 'instance' of the prod environment according to logical components such as 'network', 'RDS', 'Redshift', etc...

+Having multiple people apply locally edited code to a shared instance becomes messy.
+Therefore your AWS sub-account for the **circlek-development** account will allow you to spin up your own infrastructure instances and destroy them when you are not actively using it from your own branch.
+Each developer branch will emulate their local code so that incase the need of destroying something someone left running arrises or simply viewing one another's code for errors when trying to apply appears we can easily attend to either situation.
+In this arrangement people will not consider a change committed until they have merged it to the **main branch**

 ## Terraform State
 TF stores the current state (what resources are live & the specifications of their configurations) of any infrastructure in a file called `terraform.tfstate` to manage resources deployed via TF.